shilpakarumanchi/Avada-e-commerce/README.md

 # Recommendations
 ## Sales
-**Maximize the Success of High-Grossing Products**: Since the 27-inch 4K gaming monitors, Apple AirPods, MacBook Air laptops, and ThinkPad laptops account for a significant portion of the revenue (96%), continue to prioritize these items in your product offerings.
-Highlight them in promotions, ensure sufficient stock, and consider seasonal discounts or limited-time offers to keep up with demand.
+**Maximize the Success of High-Grossing Products, most frequently purchased products & Peak Sales Periods**: Since the 27-inch 4K gaming monitors, Apple AirPods, MacBook Air laptops, and ThinkPad laptops account for a significant portion of the revenue (96%), continue to prioritize these items in your product offerings.
+Highlight them in promotions, ensure sufficient stock, and consider seasonal discounts (between  September and December) or limited-time offers & create loyalty incentives.

 **Revitalize Low-Grossing Products**: Products like the Bose SoundSport headphones, Apple iPhone, Samsung charging cable pack, and Samsung webcam, which make up only 4% of the sales.
 Assess the reasons behind their low sales (e.g., lack of visibility, consumer demand, or quality concerns) and strategize on how to boost their performance by discounts, improved marketing, or product repositioning.

 **Leverage High AOV Products**: Since laptops have the highest AOV, emphasize their premium status and the value they offer.
 Consider offering financing or payment plans for customers to make these higher-priced products more accessible.

-**Capitalize on the most frequently purchased products**: Create loyalty incentives for repeat purchases or offer exclusive accessories to AirPods buyers.
-Additionally, explore targeted advertising to reach potential customers who may still be considering their first purchase.

-**Improve the Sales of underperforming items**: The Bose SoundSport headphones and Apple iPhone have the lowest purchase frequency, and may need further analysis to understand customer preferences.
+**Improve the Sales of underperforming items & off-Peak months**: The Bose SoundSport headphones and Apple iPhone have the lowest purchase frequency, and may need further analysis to understand customer preferences.
 It might be useful to assess whether pricing adjustments, new marketing strategies, or promotional efforts are needed to boost their visibility and appeal.

-- Rebates or special offers can be introduced during the lowest sales revenue tiems of the year (i.e. between February and April and during October) inorder to encourage customer spending.
-- Inorder to improve operational efficiency Avada can narrowdown the product line to the highest grossing products i.e. 27in 4k gaming monitors, Apple Airpods, Macbook Air Laptops and Thinkpad Laptops.
+Given that sales dip between February and June, as well as in October, consider introducing promotions, limited-time offers, or new product launches during these months to stimulate interest and maintain sales momentum.

 ## Product Delivery
 - Measures should be taken to ship the product on the day of purchase, so that delivery time can be reduced by 25%.
 ## Loyalty Program